16 Mar Lip Anatomy and Augmentation

 - The vermillion are the pink areas more colloquially known simply as ‘the lips’

-- Perfect proportions, abiding by the ‘Golden Ratio’ of 1:1.6, with the lower lips measuring 1.6 times fuller than the top lips
+- Preferred proportions, abiding by the ‘Golden Ratio’ of 1:1.6, with the lower lips measuring 1.6 times fuller than the top lips.

 - Reverse, or equal proportions can be applied, depending on personal preferences

-- Smooth, linear fullness needs to be upheld, for a natural and supple look
+- Smooth, linear fullness needs to be upheld, for a subtle and full look

 Philtral columns

-- Tapered lines leading from the nasal columella downward
+- Tapered lines from the nasal columella downward

-- Gentle curve narrowing to a waist centrally and then widening toward the lip margin
+- Soft curve narrowing to a waist centrally and then widening toward the lip margin

 - Midline depression between the two philtral columns

-- Cupid’s bow with gentle downwards curve meeting in the midline between the two philtral columns
+- Cupid’s bow with soft downwards curve meeting in the midline between the two philtral columns

 Cupids bow